wodosharlatan/API-Wrapper/README.md

 The method returns a boolean value indicating whether the operation was successful or not.

 # License
-APIWrap is released under the MIT License.
+<ADD NAME HERE!> is released under the MIT License.
 See <a href="https://github.com/wodosharlatan/API-Wrapper/edit/main/LICENSE">LICENSE</a> for details.